dotnet/csharplang/proposals/init.md

 If neither of these exist then a type ambiguity error will be issued.

-The design for `IsInitOnly` is futher covered in [this issue](https://github.com/dotnet/runtime/issues/34978)
+The design for `IsExternalInit` is futher covered in [this issue](https://github.com/dotnet/runtime/issues/34978)

 ## Questions